 Activated Carbon Microscopic picture

-Activated carbon can be defined as a crude form of graphite with a random or amorphous structure, which is highly porous over a broad range of pore sizes, from visible cracks and crevices to cracks and crevices of molecular dimensions.
-Activated carbon purification is primarily based on a phenomenon called adsorption, in which molecules of a liquid or gas are trapped by either an external or internal surface of a solid.
-The phenomenon is somewhat similar to iron filings being held by a magnet.
-Activated carbon has a very high internal surface area (up to 1500 m²/g) and is thus an ideal material for adsorption.
+Activated carbon can be defined as a crude form of graphite with a random or amorphous structure, which is highly porous over a broad range of pore sizes, from visible to molecular sized cracks and crevices.
+Activated carbon purification is primarily based on a phenomenon called adsorption, where molecules of a liquid or gas are trapped by either an external or internal surface of a solid.
+The phenomenon is somewhat similar to iron filings held by a magnet.
+Activated carbon has a very high internal surface area (up to 1500 m²/g), making it an ideal material for adsorption.

 Activated carbon chemical structure: a disorganised graphite form